Curb Your Litter: Greenpoint

 - Phase 1, an on-the-ground assessment of litter in Greenpoint

 - Phase 2, a coordinated educational and outreach campaign, involving local students and businesses, to promote proper litter disposal

 - Phase 3, the implementation of infrastructure improvements, including adding 50 more litter receptacles throughout the neighborhood

-The project will increase the prevalence of litter containers in the community, improve neighborhood solid waste management, and promote the participation of Greenpoint residents and visitors alike as litter stewards.
+The project increased the prevalence of litter containers in the community, improved neighborhood solid waste management, and promoted the participation of Greenpoint residents and visitors alike as litter stewards.

 The project website can be found at: curbyourlitter.org

 - Worked with ClosedLoops, a sustainable infrastructure planning and development firm, to produce a litter analysis of the Greenpoint community, assessing sources of litter and overall cleanliness.